caiw/scale-generator/README.md

 : This is another way to achieve something similar.
 If your scale only has two notes in it, it doesn't sound very scale-like.
 : For example, `-min_length 6` will give you only scales with at least 6 notes in them.

+## Notes about filtering

+Filter ordering matters!

+For example, _just_ use `--filter_subscales`, and you get only one scale:

+> `[1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]`

+since every scale is a subscale of the chromatic scale.

+But using `--filter_subscales` _and_ `--filter_chomatic_triplets` gives you 33 scales.

+This only works because we filter chromatic triplets before we filter subscales.
+By filtering chromatic triplets first, the `[1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]` scale is removed, and so it doesn't consume every other scale as a subscale.
+If instead we filtered subscales first, we'd get down to `[1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]`, and then filter that out as having chromatic triplets, leaving none at all.

+So the this program applies its filters is:

+1. Chromatic triplets.
+2. Cyclic permutations.
+3. Subscales.
+4. Maximum interval.
+5. Minimum length.

+(This ordering happens internally, it doesn't matter what order you give the switches in.)

 ## Acknowledgements and disclaimers

 - [Mark Wingfield](http://markwingfield.com) was interested in the problem musically, and asked the question.